Primary Mortgage Market Explained

 Primary Vs. Secondary Mortgage Market

-The primary mortgage market is centered entirely around borrowers looking for their mortgage lender.
-The secondary mortgage market is an entirely different beast.
+The primary market is centered entirely around borrowers looking for their mortgage lender.
+The secondary mortgage market functions very differently.

 Within the secondary mortgage market, investors buy and sell existing mortgages created by the primary mortgage market which are packaged within mortgage-backed securities.
 Once the mortgage has closed, the loan enters the secondary mortgage market.